EVAplusAPI/usermanual/README.md

 Based on the available modules, the operator can define datasets which are accessible from outside the application.

+Limitation:
+The API calls are queued, so that only one call is executed at the time.
+The next call is processed once the previous response has been sent.
+The default limit of records to be retrieved is 10000 records.

 #	REST API